-At the Midwest Alliance for Mindfulness we’ve offered a discussion and practice group called Inner Revolutionaries in which we explore the radical edges of mindfulness.
+At the Midwest Alliance for Mindfulness we’ve offered in the past a discussion and practice group called Inner Revolutionaries in which we explored the radical edges of mindfulness.
 By radical, we mean two things – total or complete and outside the confines of mainstream US views.
 This opportunity for experimentation and group exploration can help us break through rigid ways of thinking and open ourselves to new possibilities.

 Radical compassion means total compassion – nothing is excluded.
 According to philosopher Khen Lampert, it’s a specific type of compassion which includes the inner imperative to change reality in order to alleviate the pain of others.
 This state of mind, according to Lampert’s theory, is universal, and stands at the root of the historical cry for social change.
 It involves a sense of social responsibility and a desire for the common good (Traditions of Compassion: From Religious Duty to Social Activism, 2005).
 Insight meditation teacher, Tara Brach, calls radical compassion an embodied experience – “a felt sense of tenderness, that is inclusive of all beings, and naturally moves us to act from a caring heart”.